Blaisorblade/dot-iris/STATUS.md

 # List of the semantic typing lemmas, and their status in Coq.

 The names are taken from the PDF.
+In parens, you'll find the names of lemmas.

 ## Structural typing lemmas